 This year's host of the competition in Serbia, which will be broadcast on Prva Television, is the City of Bor.
 More details soon.

-The "Serbia in the Rhythm of Europe" festival has existed since 2008, when it was first held in the town of Šabac.
+The "Rhythm of Europe in Serbia" festival has existed since 2008, when it was first held in the town of Šabac.
 In the beginning, it was a children's music festival that gathered hundreds of students from primary and secondary schools.
 Over the years, the concept of the festival has changed, and in 2015, it grew from a children's music festival into a real music competition for young people under 22 years of age.

 The biggest transformation happened in 2016, when a concept was introduced that was applied until 2023.
 At that time, children from around twenty municipalities and cities of Serbia participated in a live broadcast on First Serbian Television, presenting themselves in the language and with a song from one of the countries of Europe, Israel and Australia.